Charles Watson

 •

 Esquivel, C.* & C.M.
-Watson.
-(In Press) Variation in Energy and moisture content of milkweed (Asclepias) foliage across species.
-The Southwestern Naturalist
+Watson 2024 Variation in energy and moisture content of milkweed

 Alujević, K., L. Bakewell, I. Clifton, C. Cox, L. Frishkoff, E. Gangloff, G. Garcia-Costoya, M. Gifford, Glenwinkel, S. Gulati, A. Head, M. Miles, C. Pettit, C. Watson, K. Wuthrich, & M. Logan, (2024) 3D printed models are an accurate, cost-effective, and reproducible tool for quantifying terrestrial thermal environments.
 Journal of Thermal Biology.
 119.